Categories

 Musical Notation 🎼 and the Mandarin Field

-In this post about a Mandarin expression found in our songbook, another subject that I want to touch on is: Is musical notation too hard to be worth the trouble of using it?
+In this post about a Mandarin expression found in our songbook, another subject that I want to touch on is: Is musical notation 🎼 too hard to be worth the trouble of producing it and using it?
 Are fewer and fewer people able to read it?
-I was fortunate enough to have been taught how to read musical notation in school, and I have never thought of musical notation as being particularly difficult to use, but I did meet an older brother a while ago who told me he didn’t know how to read musical notation.
-Some people have also expressed concern that education systems in this old world have been cutting back on music education for younger ones.
+I was fortunate enough to have been taught how to read musical notation in school.
+I have never thought of musical notation as being particularly difficult to use (it’s much easier to learn than characters, which many unquestioningly try to learn), and I find that it helps me to sing Kingdom songs more correctly (according to the intended melody, message, etc.) and more confidently more of the time.
+However, I am aware that not everyone in the Mandarin field has the same experience with musical notation.
+For example, a while ago, an older brother told me that he didn’t know how to read musical notation.
+Also, some people in the Mandarin field may have been affected by how education systems in this old world have been facing significant challenges relating to providing music education for younger ones.

-Mandarin field language learners used to have available to them official material from the organization containing musical notation with Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) in the lyrics.
-However, as of this writing, late in 2024, there is no official material from the organization that shows Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) and musical notation on the same page or screen.
+In accordance with the importance of music in Jehovah’s worship, Mandarin field language learners used to have available to them official material from the organization containing musical notation with Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) in the lyrics.
+However, perhaps at least partially because of the technical difficulty and costliness of producing material with musical notation and both Chinese characters and Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) in the lyrics, as of this writing, there is no official material currently available from the organization that shows Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) and musical notation on the same page or screen.

 For those who find it helpful in their Mandarin field activities to put musical notation together with Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音), the unofficial Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) Plus resource “Sing Out Joyfully” Bk.
 (Pīnyīn+Music, Pīnyīn Plus, Web) exists and is continuing to be improved.
-In its Tips: section at the bottom of its home page, it contains these links that some may find helpful:
+As shown in the screenshot near the beginning of this post, this resource aids Mandarin field language learners by breaking with tradition and featuring lyrics in the musical notation that are only in relatively large-print Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) by default—characters are relegated to Pīnyīn (Pīn·yīn {Piecing Together of} · Sounds → [Pinyin] 拼音) Plus “flashcards” that are added as time allows.

 For convenience: